-Craniosacral Therapists work with the craniosacral system, cerebral spinal fluid, and the primary respiratory mechanism – or the breath of life ( – the ’spark’ of life and the gentle rhythmic motion of fluid, membrane and tissues).
+Craniosacral Therapists work with the craniosacral system, cerebrospinal fluid, and the primary respiratory mechanism (the gentle rhythmic motion of fluid, membrane and tissues).

 The whole body can be affected by imbalances in these mechanisms due to their intricate structure and relationship with the central nervous system.

 Adverse life experiences shape patterns in this system and sometimes the body is not capable of dealing with these experiences, storing their effects in the body.

 Trauma, e.g. from an accident or surgery, or from experiences that overwhelm the mind and body at any stage of life, can upset the delicate balance of the primary respiratory system and the autonomic nervous system.
 This can have wider effects on the health of the body.